Frogs Defeat Cyclones to Sweep Season Series

 Players Mentioned

-MBB Postgame Press Conference
+TCU MBB | Postgame Press Conference vs. Saint Francis

-Postgame Press Conference vs. Colorado
+Postgame Press Conference vs. Saint Francis